princebazawule/pb-gatsby-tailwind/src/projects/pixld.md

 - src: ../images/featured/pxld-8.png
 ---

-*PixlD Inc web redesign*
+*PixlD Inc web re-designed and developed*

-working with JAMStack technologies, I had to bring the PixlD website bang up-to-date.
-React, PWA, theme-switcher and served as super-fast pre-rendered static files.
+This is the PixlD website brought bang up-to-date with JAMStack technologies.
+Now a React SPA, with PWA & theme-switcher integrated as well as served as super-fast pre-rendered static files.